e-CZANEM-Bitirme-Projesi-2023/e-CZANEM_v2023/README.md

 In the development of this project, which will be implemented, different technologies will be used in the front-end and back-end stages.

 React Native language and Material Kit template were used in the interface designs.
 C# programming language was used during the backend development of the project.
 PostgreSQL is preferred in database technology.
-This database will be managed through Amazon Web Services and leveraged Amazon RDS, which enables to set up, run and scale a relational database in the cloud.
+This database will be managed through Amazon Web Services and Amazon RDS, which enables to set up, run and scale a relational database in the cloud.
 A virtual machine will be set up with Amazon Web Services Elastic Beanstalk in the Web API.